alpaka-group/alpaka/README.md

 By default only header-only libraries are used.

-When using the **Fibers-Accelerator** back-end, `boost-coroutine`, `boost-context` and the proposed boost library `boost-fibers` are required to be build.
+When using the **Fibers-Accelerator** back-end, `boost-coroutine`, `boost-context` and the proposed boost library [`boost-fibers`](https://github.com/olk/boost-fiber) from the develop branch are required to be build.

 When using the **CUDA-Accelerator** back-end, version *6.5* of the *CUDA SDK* is the minimum requirement.